Ultrahigh-Energy Gamma-ray Emission Associated with Black Hole-Jet Systems: AUTHOR CONTRIBUTIONS

 Z. Cao initiated the project.
 R.Y.
-Liu and J. Li led the writing of the paper.
+Liu and J. Li designed the study and led the writing of the paper.
 Y.H.
 Yu, J. Li, R.Z.
 Yang and S.C.
 Hu analysed the data of the SS~433.
 S.Z.
 Chen analysed the data of V4641~Sgr.
 K. Wang analysed the data of GRS~1915+105, MAXI~J1820+070, and seven undetected microquasars.
 C. Li analysed the data of Cygnus X-1.
 S.Q.
 Xi did the cross check of the LHAASO data analyses.
-J. Li analysed H\,{\sc i} data around SS~433.
+J. Li and S. Yang analysed H\,{\sc i} data around SS~433.
 R.Y.
 Liu led the interpretation of the data.
 F. Aharonian and H. Feng provided important comments on the manuscript.
 All the authors discussed and edited the manuscript.